Penryn Campus operates a sustainable automated number plate recognition system.

 External gym members who remain on campus beyond this 2 hour period will be charged on exit for their stay.

-No guarantee for visitor parking can be made for reservations with less than 24 hours notice or where no reservation has been made at all.
+No guarantee for visitor parking can be made for reservations with less than 24 hours’ notice.

 For events where the institution or organisation wishes to absorb the cost of car parking on behalf of delegates, please contact: firstname.lastname@example.org